emanual3murry-coder/LingoBridge/README.md

 4. Click the Translate button.
 5. The translated text will appear on the right side of the screen.

+**To improve user experience and personality, the app includes dynamic feedback messages, friendly success responses, and thoughtful empty states that guide users naturally through the translation process.**

 **License**

 This project is not licensed and is intended for educational purposes only.